 With regular WPA2-PSK or WPA2-Enterprise encryption, if your AGV decides to jump from AP 1 to AP 2, it must undergo a full 4-way cryptographic handshake.
 In this negotiation, we ask for access, exchange keys, verify credentials and give a new path through the network.
 This handshake can easily take 300 to over 500 milliseconds in a noisy manufacturing facility with plenty of 2.4GHz EMI interference from welding arcs and VFDs (Variable Frequency Drives).

 Now, compare that to your PLC.
 Industrial Ethernet protocols are entirely deterministic.
 They rely on strict, predictable timing.
 A typical Profinet I/O update cycle might be configured for just 2 milliseconds.
-If the PLC misses a predefined number of consecutive update cycles—often triggering a watchdog threshold as low as 32ms or 50ms—the controller logically assumes the remote I/O node has been physically severed or compromised.
+If the PLC has not updated for a certain number of consecutive cycles (often triggering a watchdog threshold as low as 32ms or 50ms), the controller logically concludes that the remote I/O node has been physically cut or compromised.

 Your AGV isn’t breaking down; it is doing exactly what it was programmed to do: Fail safe when communications are lost.
 The consumer-grade WiFi equipment managing the handover is simply too slow for industrial mathematics.